 As far as I understand Jacques Derrida’s différance, he observes that we understand our experiences as distinctive, but not exhaustive, communicated links or marks comprising an on-going decisive chain of experiential moments.
 As to the language we use to describe our experiences, a word has contextual meaning, both from its usage at any given time as well as from its etymology over the course of time.
 I tend to agree with this attendance to context as furnishing meaning, and I can also spot the rabbit hole that it poses.
-For example, to understand some word’s definition, I might look it up in the dictionary and be left to rely upon the definition of whomever, e.g. some editor, who decided what it meant while, at the same time, face all sorts of words in the definition that now need looking up, too – Sisyphean, indeed!
+For example, to understand some word’s definition, I might look it up in the dictionary and be left to rely upon the definition of whomever, e.g. some editor, who decided what it meant.
+At the same time, I am faced with all sorts of words in the definition, and they need looking up, too – Sisyphean, indeed!
 Cruel but so usual.
 On the other hand, thanks to whomever for compiling the dictionary, a pretty utile compendium, I have to say.

 To be clear, I am not intending to invoke logocentrism, by which all our words are accorded a decided meaning from a cultural centre, which propagates existing biases or “privileges”; Derrida would roll over in his grave.
 Granted, I may already have laid grounds here to be accused of logocentrism, myself, by writing with words (and I confess to using English because I didn’t think anyone had the patience to muddle over Wingdings).
 My present aim is to suggest how we might address the afore-mentioned rabbit-hole dilemma by searching for or (… almost afraid to say it) by deciding upon some definitions of our own.
 Not like a dictionary, but more like– well yes, okay, like a dictionary, but one that we’ll fashion from the ground-up, like when the light bulb would go on above Darla’s head, and Spanky would snap his fingers to say, “Hey, everyone!
 Maybe we can put on a play!”
 So, in the spirit of dissemination, hey everybody, maybe we can compile a dictionary!
 A real, deconstructive, crowd-sourced dictionary!